babashka/sci/README.md

 - [Spire](https://github.com/epiccastle/spire).
 Pragmatic provisioning using Clojure.
 - [Zprint](https://github.com/kkinnear/zprint).
 Tool to beautifully format Clojure(script) code and data.

-Are you using sci in your company or projects?
+Are you using SCI in your company or projects?
 Let us know [here](https://github.com/babashka/babashka/issues/254).

 ## Status